 The Department of Classics with current curator Phil Stinson, Associate Professor of Classics, hope to soon renovate the Museum with the goal of using the collection more in undergraduate and graduate teaching — just as it served in the beginning.

-The Wilcox Museum is open during the Fall semester 2017 M-F, 9am - 3pm.
-Afternoon hours may be extended upon request.
-The Museum is closed during the summer, KU holidays and federal holidays.
+The Wilcox Museum is open during the Spring semester 2018 M-F, 9am - 4pm.
+The Museum is closed during the summer, for all breaks, and on KU and Federal holidays.